guiuiy/cse15l-lab-reports/lab1.md

    [user@sahara ~]$ ls
    **lecture1**
    ```
 2. When I used the ls command with a directory as the argument, it showed me the contents of the directory that I specified only if the directory was inside the directory I was in.
-If the directory was not, it gave me an error.
+If the directory was not, I needed to give it a proper relative path or it would give me an error.
    ```
    [user@sahara ~]$ ls lecture1
    Hello.class  Hello.java  **messages**  README
    [user@sahara ~]$ ls messages
-   ls: cannot access 'messages': No such file or directory [user@sahara ~]$ cd lecture1
+   ls: cannot access 'messages': No such file or directory [user@sahara ~]$ ls lecture1/messages en-us.txt  es-mx.txt  no.txt  zh-cn.txt
-   [user@sahara ~/lecture1]$ ls messages
-   en-us.txt  es-mx.txt  no.txt  zh-cn.txt
    ```
-3. When I used the ls command with a file as the argument, it showed me the name of the file of the file that I specified only if the file was inside the directory I was in.
-If the file was not, it gave me an error.
+3. When I used the ls command with a file as the argument, it showed me the relative path I passed that I specified only if the file was inside the directory I was in.
+If the file was not, I needed to give it a proper relative path or it would give me an error.
    ```
+   [user@sahara ~]$ cd lecture1
    [user@sahara ~/lecture1]$ ls no.txt
-   ls: cannot access 'no.txt': No such file or directory [user@sahara ~/lecture1]$ cd messages
+   ls: cannot access 'no.txt': No such file or directory [user@sahara ~/lecture1]$ ls messages/no.txt
+   messages/no.txt
+   [user@sahara ~/lecture1]$ cd messages
    [user@sahara ~/lecture1/messages]$ ls no.txt
    no.txt